ASilins/SEP2-Project/README.md

 ### Running the programm

 To run this program you have to use Intellij with Java JDK 17 installed.

-In lib folder you can find javafx-17 version that has to be added as global library and has to be added in project structure for the GUI to run
+In lib folder you can find javafx-17 that has to be added as global library and has to be added in project structure for the GUI to run

 1. Start server application